 (Reprinted by kind permission of Boosey & Hawkes)

 Piano Phase (1967) is the direct result of my work in 1965-66 on two identical audio loops played simultaneously on two separate tape recorders, whereby barely perceptible changes in the tape playback speed produced minimal phase shifts between two identical, repeating patterns.
 This tape study led to It’s Gonna Rain, Come Out and Melodica.
 Since the process of progressive phase shift is actually typical of machines (windshield wipers on a bus, audible signals at a railroad crossing, etc.), I wasn’t sure if it could be reproduced by two people.
 Over the course of several months, Art Murphy and I – by first working at home playing against tape recordings of our own performance, and then playing on two pianos – found that, while we lacked the perfection of the machine, we could give a good approximation of it and we got to like this totally new and particularly satisfying way of playing, which was completely worked out in advance and eliminated the necessity of actually reading a score.
 The result was that we became totally absorbed in listening while we were playing the piece.

-permission of Universal Edition AG, Vienna)
+(Reprinted by kind permission of Universal Edition AG, Vienna)

 MAKI NAMEKAWA, PIANO